curious-blob/web-scraping/README.md

 3. `git commit -m "commit message"` - This will save all the changes you've asked git to track (using `add`) in your `local` repository.
 The commit message is basically a brief explanation of your commit.

 4. `git pull` - This will get any changes that have been made to the github repository, or the `remote` repository.

+5. `git push origin master` - This isn't exactly the root form of this command.
+It's more `git push <remote> <branch>`.
+It pushes the `branch`, which is master, to our `remote`, which is origin.

+Great resource for git: https://www.atlassian.com/git/tutorials